Ryo-N7/Ryo-N7.github.io/_posts/2019-10-30-tokyoR-81-roundup.md

 <img src="../assets/2019-10-30-tokyoR-81-roundup_files/async-programming.PNG" style="display: block; margin: auto;" width = "350" />

 The `plan()` function allows you to choose from a variety of options for launching/attaching R processes.
-The choices are `multosession`, `multicore`, and `multiprocess`.
+The choices are `multisession`, `multicore`, and `multiprocess`.
 You can read more about it [here](https://rstudio.github.io/promises/articles/futures.html#choosing-a-launch-method).